Zach Osborne Returns to Racing with Full-Time GNCC Yamaha Gig - Racer X

 Surprise surprise!
 Zach Osborne has always hinted of a GNCC career post his motocross and supercross days, but we didn't know such a big change was coming so soon.
 Yesterday Zach thanked the Husqvarna brand for eight years of service, including multiple titles at the highest level.
 Today, he announced a new deal with a new brand.
-AmPro Yamaha is Yamaha's GNCC team, and Osborne has joined the squad to race XC2 (250 class) in the Grand National Cross Country Series for 2023.
+AmPro Yamaha is Yamaha's GNCC team, and Osborne has joined the squad to race XC2 (250 class) in the Grand National Cross Country Series and select U.S. Sprint Enduro races for 2023.

 Yamaha's press release is below and we'll have more with Osborne shortly.